steelenet/slate/source/index.html.md

 }
 ```

 The domainId to be passed in is not the domain name, but rather the UUID associated with a specific domain.
-Use the domain API to obtain the domainId.
+Use the [#get-the-intents-by-domain](domain API) to obtain the domainId.
 The id returned under content is the individual intent id, needed to look up information about that intent.

 ## Get the details of a single intent